squidit/react-css/README.md

 ## Installation

-To use this library in your React project, you can install it via npm or yarn:
+1. To use this library in your React project, you can install it via npm or yarn:

 ```bash
 npm install @squidit/css @squidit/react-css
 # or
 yarn add @squidit/css @squidit/react-css
 ```

+2. Configure css in your project according to the @squidit/css documentation described in the project's [README](https://github.com/squidit/css/blob/master/README.md)

 ## How to Use